 Students will learn improvisational techniques that will be explored by doing laugh-filled exercises and skill driven "short form" games.
 Structured, simple play will guide each improviser to experience individual success, discover the joy of ensemble support, and build a foundation to increase their creative and critical thinking skills.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.

-PA880Y TECHNICAL THEATER/STAGE CRAFT 1/2
+PA880Y TECHNICAL THEATRE/STAGE CRAFT 1/2

-This is an introductory technical theater class.
-Students will learn how to: operate sound and lighting equipment, design and build scenery, work as a part of the stage crew to move scenery back stage during dress rehearsals and performances, create a variety of images using specialized painting techniques, design and make props, select appropriate costumes, and collaborate with theater professionals from the local area.
-Students must be available after school to participate on set crew prior to and during performance.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.
+This is an introductory technical theatre class.
+Students will learn how to operate sound and lighting equipment, design and build scenery, work as a part of the stage crew to move scenery backstage during dress rehearsals and performances, create a variety of images using specialized painting techniques, design and make props, select appropriate costumes, and collaborate with theater professionals from the local area.
+Students must be available after school to participate on the stage crew prior to and during performances.